Valiantsin2021/Parabank-task/Readme.md

 - Test user creation abstracted to auth_ui.setup.js (run as setup before the tests)
 - Test users for each test run saved in `./fixtures/test_data/user.json` and `./fixtures/test_data/@register_test_user.json`
 - UI tests leverage fixtures to reduce the boilerplate

+## 1.1 Visual regression tests

+- Visual tests isolated in a separate project (test suite)
+- Visual tests run only if CI environment variable `CI=true` is set and should be run on Docker container for screenshot consistency
+- Screenshots templates for visual tests located in `.snapshots` folder and grouped per test

 ## 2. Functionalities